Which Scandinavian languages should I learn?

 1. Swedish

 More than 10 million people speak Swedish.
-It is the official language in Sweden (declared for the first time in 2009) and is de facto along with Finnish in parts of Finland.
+It is the official language in Sweden (declared for the first time in 2009) and is de facto, along with Finnish, in parts of Finland.

 Every language has some variations, and Swedish is no different.
 It has many dialects.
-For academic reasons, Swedish is broadly divided into six broad groups.
+For academic reasons, Swedish is broadly divided into six groups.

 2. Icelandic